Multi-Day Camps (NDIS claimable)

 If you think you'd benefit from getting out and about on a regular basis and want to combine this with conversations and activities designed to build you self-confidence, independence, fitness, and community participation capacity, this is for you!
-We started the 1:1 Adventure Series on the request of camps participants and really enjoyed watching our participants grow - so now, we make this component available as its standalone program.
-We can work in very small groups (max 3 participants) to build social skills further - but we learnt that our participants really value the 1:1 aspect because it gives them freedom to talk - or be quiet for a little while.
+We started the 1:1 Adventure Series on the request of camps participants and really enjoyed watching our participants grow - so now, we make this component available as a standalone program.
+We learnt that our participants really value the 1:1 aspect because it gives them freedom to talk and be listened to - or be quiet for a little while.
 We pick you up and drop you off at your home and pick our destinations and activities together with you, and we tailor our content to assist with your personal goals.
-If you are on a self-managed or provider-managed NDIS plan, you can claim participation costs, which vary between $600 and $1200 per day, depending on number of participants (additional costs for pickups further than 35km from our base in Dookie 3646).
+If you are on a self-managed or provider-managed NDIS plan, you can claim participation costs, which vary between $1,000 and $1,200 per day, depending on the pick-up location and destination.
+Everything is included - food, water, adventure equipment, and of course our approachable and caring staff.

 For schools and communities